 The schedule is somewhat more lenient in girls' schools as days are five days out of the seven and occasionally close during holidays.
 Meanwhile the school year itself is eleven months out of the year, ending in the spring for Haruyasumi (spring break)

--Celebrity Culture: High-ranking officers are famous in Nishitami for their military exploits, meanwhile female celebrities include mainly actresses and musicians.
+-Celebrity Culture: High-ranking officers are famous in Saikoku for their military exploits, meanwhile female celebrities include mainly actresses and musicians.
 Because men are usually away in active duty, movies and theater productions would have tomboyish actresses take the role of male characters.
 While there are male actors, musicians and the like, these are usually men who were discharged from the army, or those on leave or otherwise inactive duty.
 Like most industries, the entertainment industry is mostly dominated by women.

 -Martial Arts Culture: Nearly every martial art established in Asia can be traced back to the ancient art of Sibpalki, practiced in the old kingdom which was the basis of civilization in Asia.
-The earliest form of martial arts in Nishitami were originally direct off-shoots of Sibpalki.
+The earliest form of martial arts in Saikoku were originally direct off-shoots of Sibpalki.

-During the Nishitami revolution headed by Akechi Hidemitsu, the first Bushi-Ō, used a system he dubbed Shinken-ryu or 'Godfist Style'.
+During the Saikoku revolution headed by Akechi Hidemitsu, the first Bushi-Ō, warriors used a system he dubbed Shinken-ryu or 'Godfist Style'.
 According to legend, this straight-forward and comprehensive martial art was taught to him by the war deity, Hachiman-shin vie a dream.
 Hidemitsu went on to teach it to rebels who joined his cause to overthrow Emperor Oda.
 Originally martial arts were taught only to the men of the military and royal family.

 Shinken-ryu is a hard-external style of martial art that focuses on rigorous physical power and gradually becomes softer as the practitioner advances.
 Shinken-ryu emphasize a balance between form and practical application of form, which is known as 'bunkai'.
 Young cadets start off by learning to use their first weapon, the body and go through rigorous physical training to develop the physical power, endurance and toughness necessary to make the system work properly.